yuxqiu/UCL-Programming-Tutor-2022/weeks/week12/notes.md

 2. Client and Server
 3. Text-based protocol
    1. simple and extensible
-4. An example of a HTTP 1.1 request
+4. An example of an HTTP 1.1 request

     ```http
     GET / HTTP/1.1